just-jeb/angular-builders/README.md

 ## generic-dev-server

-Extended `@angular-devkit/build-angular:dev-server` builder that leverages the custom-webpack-browser builder above to merge configuration.
-Unlike the others you do not specify a webpack config or merge strategy directly with the dev-server.
-Instead it leverages those options from the targeted custom-webpack-browser.
+Enhanced `@angular-devkit/build-angular:dev-server` builder that leverages the custom webpack builder to get webpack configuration.
+Unlike the default `@angular-devkit/build-angular:dev-server` it doesn't use  `@angular-devkit/build-angular:browser` configuration to run the dev server.
+Instead it uses a builder that is specified in `browserTarget` _as long as it provides `buildWebpackConfig` method_.
+Thus, if you use `generic-dev-server` along with `custom-webpack-browser`, `ng serve` will run with custom configuration provided in the latter.

 `angular.json` Example
 ```